 We have two Audiology offices in the Upper Peninsula.
 Contact our Houghton office or Iron Mountain office to get started today.

 Melissa Collard is a Copper Country native and a graduate of Calumet High School.
 She received her bachelor’s degree in Speech and Audiology from Western Michigan University.
 She also received her doctoral degree in Audiology (AuD.) from Western Michigan University.
 Before moving back to the area in 2011, she was working at Munson Medical Center in Traverse City, MI.

-Sherrie Vorbeck serves as our Office Manager and as a Certified Occupational Hearing Conservationist (COHC).
+Sherrie Vorbeck serves as our Office Manager and Biller and as a Certified Occupational Hearing Conservationist (COHC).
 Sherrie graduated from Jeffers High School and worked as a Certified Nursing Assistant at Portage Hospital before joining our team in 2012.
 Sherrie received her COHC certification through the Council for Accreditation in Occupational Hearing Conservation in Louisville Kentucky.
 She lives in Houghton with her family and enjoys spending her free time exploring the amazing Keweenaw outdoors.